-Approximately 1,500 spaces are available in the men's Residential Halls.
+Approximately 2,600 spaces are available in the men's Residential Halls.
 These rooms are in both temporary and permanent dormitories and accommodate one, two, or three persons.
 All rooms are completely furnished, including bedding and bed linen.
 The range of prices in the temporary units is from \$182 to \$240 a year; in the permanent units, from \$248 to \$355 a year.
-Application for assignment to space in the men's Residential Halls should be addressed to the Director of Residential Halls, Edmund Ezra Day Hall, Cornell University, Ithaca, New York.
+Application for rooms will be accepted after January 1 for the following academic year and after October 1 for the semester beginning in February.
+A prospective student should not assume that admission to the University automatically reserves a space for him in the dormitories, and it is not necessary to wait until actual admission before applying for a room.
+A form for filing application will be furnished, on request, by the Director of Residential Halls, Edmund Ezra Day Hall, Cornell University, Ithaca, New York.